ethnosdev/memorize_scripture/docs/docs/practicing/practicing.md

 The numbers correspond to the following parts:

 1. **Remaining verses today**: This is the number of verses that are due to practice today.
 You entered three new verses earlier, so that's where this number comes from.
-Today they're all new but in the future, you'll also have old verses to review.
+Today they're all new, but in the future, you'll also have old verses to review.
-2. **Edit verse**: Press this button to edit the prompt or verse text.
+2. **Edit verse**: Press this button to edit the prompt and verse text.
 3. **Add new verse**: This is the same as what you did previously.
 4. **Prompt**: This is your queue to help you remember what you need to quote.
 5. **Hints**: These give you a little help if you need it.
 More on them shortly.
-6. **Show verse text**: Press this button to show the verse text that you are trying to quote.
+6. **Show verse text**: Press this button to check if you quoted the verse right.

 :::note